samvel1024/kbct/readme.md

 ### Configuration

-KBCT uses yaml files as configuration.
+KBCT uses YAML files as configuration.
 It allows to apply different mapping rules for different keyboards.
 There are two main types of key mappings

 - `keymap`: maps keys 1-1 regardless of any  layer modifiers. (e.g `capslock -> leftctrl`)